 Extra: Instagram Content Tips

-To sum up the above paragraphs, here is a collection of seven content creation tips for Instagram!
+To sum up the above paragraphs, here is a collection of seven content creation-specific sales tips!

 - Voice — Create a voice for your Instagram profile that people will be able to use in relation to what your business does, and how it helps to improve your customers’ lives.